 You do not need to turn-in your journal entries to the instructor.
-They are useful tools for you to maximize your learning from the internship experience.
+They are useful tools for you to maximize your learning from the internship experience and help you in writing your bi-weekly reports.

 Your journal typically includes these elements: